fantasticdonkey/rIoT/readme.rst

 - **/aws-lambda** - Contains AWS Lambda functions in Python 3.X.
 - **/brick** - Contains Python code running on the Raspberry Pi.
 - **/docs** - Random glossy literature that would make a salesperson proud.
+- **/web** - HTML, JavaScript and other static files for the web site.

 Further information
 =============